 Obsessed with wearing strictly black and white clothing ala 60’s British Mod style, Kim was nicknamed ‘Two Tone Tonelli’.
 Her obsession with anything British Pop Culture was legendary.

 In 1989 Kim followed her passion for sixties rock and roll all the way to London where she felt right at home.
 She established an esteemed and dynamic career that kept her away from home for almost a decade.
 Kim’s work has taken her to over 50 cities world-wide.

-I feel so blessed and privileged to have met and worked with some of the worlds greatest music icons, in fact, every band that had a pIace on my teenage bedroom wall (1992 -1998).
+I feel privileged to have met and worked with some of the worlds greatest music icons, in fact, every band that had a pIace on my teenage bedroom wall (1992 -1998).
 The height of the” Brit Pop” was my favourite period as I got to work with legends such as Blondie, David Bowie, Paul Weller Oasis, Blur and The Who.